-Lymph nodes are small bean-shaped structures located along the lymphatic vessels.
-The lymph nodes filter out bacteria, viruses, cancer cells and other waste products.
+- Lymph nodes are small bean-shaped structures located along your lymphatic vessels.
+Your lymph nodes filter your lymphatic fluid, taking out bacteria, viruses, cancer cells, and other waste products.

 While you lie on an exam table, your doctor will inject a small amount of a radioactive fluid near the site of your cancer.
 During the injection, you might feel a stinging or burning sensation.
 The radioactive fluid will travel to the sentinel nodes so they can be seen later during your scan.

-While you wait for your scan, you can either stay in the hospital or you can leave.
-For most patients, the waiting time is less than an hour, but it can vary.
+After your injection, you can either stay in the hospital to wait for your scan or you can leave.
+For most people, the waiting time is less than 1 hour, but it can vary.
 You must return on time for your scan, so be sure to note the time you’re told to return.

 When it’s time for your scan, your technologist will take you to the scanning room.
-You will lie on a narrow table while he or she takes a series of pictures.
+You will lie on a narrow table while they take a series of pictures.
 Each picture takes 5 minutes, and you must lie very still during this time.
 If you feel uncomfortable staying in any position for 5 minutes, ask the technologist to count down the time for you.
-Ask your doctor if it’s ok to take pain medication before your scan.
 The scan will take 10 to 15 minutes.

-If you are having surgery the same day as your mapping procedure, you will be escorted from the scanning room to the operating room.
+If you’re having surgery the same day as your mapping procedure, you will be brought from the scanning room to where you are having your surgery.
 In most other cases, you will go home after the mapping procedure.Back to top

 Sentinel Node Biopsy

-While you are asleep, your surgeon will inject a small amount of a blue dye near the site of your cancer.
-This dye will travel through your lymphatic fluid to the sentinel node(s), staining them blue.
-This allows your surgeon to see them.
+While you’re asleep, your surgeon will inject a small amount of a blue dye near the site of your cancer.
+This dye will travel through your lymphatic vessels to the sentinel node(s).
+It will stain them blue so your surgeon will be able to see them.

-To locate the sentinel node(s), your surgeon will use a small device to measure the radioactivity from the fluid that was injected during the mapping procedure.
-Once the sentinel node(s) are located, your surgeon will make a small incision (surgical cut).
-The sentinel nodes will be blue from the blue dye, allowing your surgeon to see them.
-He or she will remove the sentinel node(s) and send them to the Pathology Department to see if they contain cancer cells.
+To find the sentinel node(s), your surgeon will use a small device to measure the radioactivity from the fluid that was injected during the mapping procedure.
+Once the sentinel node(s) are located, your surgeon will make an incision (surgical cut) and remove them.
+The nodes will be sent to the Pathology Department to see if they contain cancer cells.